zopefoundation/Zope/docs/zdgbook/Security.rst

 --------------------------------------------------

-*Restricted code* is generally any sort of logic that may be edited remotely (through the Web, FTP, via WebDAV or by other means).
+*Restricted code* is generally any sort of logic that may be edited remotely (through the Web, via WebDAV or by other means).
 DTML Methods, SQLMethods, Python Scripts and Page Templates are examples of restricted code.